 What needs to happen in this case is a dialogue between the parents and the school officials to sort out the history of the difficulties and the real reasons for the absenteeism.
 Sometimes doctor's reports or other documentation can illustrate why the parents have chosen to remove their child from the school system and home school them.
-If OFTP can be of assistance in helping resolve this matter, we will do so.
+If an OFTP volunteer is available to be of assistance in helping resolve this matter, we will do so.

 When I look at the list of questions that the school board is supposed to ask when they do an investigation, I would be hard pressed to give a satisfactory answer because all of their questions presuppose that I am educating my child in a manner similar to what is done at school.
 I am an unschooler.
 What hope is there that they will understand my philosophy of education?